tristanpendergrass/idle-game/notes/Skills/Weathermancy.md

 # Connections
-* Commonly requested product in [[Exploration]].
+* Commonly requested product in [[Adventuring]].
 People need shelter from inhospitable elements or the ability to summon favorable conditions for work
     * Clear Skies for workers transporting lumber down a mountain side
     * Call wind for the sailors in a port town
     * Summon rain for the farmers